Welcome to our Reading page

 • Little Wandle Phonic assessment carried out each half term.

-• Y1-6 NFER reading assessments will be used in the autumn, spring and summer.
+• Y1-5 NFER (Year 6 SATs) reading assessments will be used in the autumn, spring and summer.

 • Reading fluency is assessed using Collins Reading Fluency book.

-• STAR reading assessment on Accelerated Reader Year 2 onwards.
+• STAR reading assessment on Accelerated Reader from Year 2 onwards.

 • Teachers monitor Accelerated Reader engagement and scores.